· 7 min read

 |Opt-in Rate formula||authorized users / (authorized users + denied users)|

 Opt-in rate of around 36% in the U.S.

 So there we have it.
 Our numbers are much higher compared to, say, what Flurry is reporting.
-And there are a few different reasons as to why.
+And there are a few different reasons why.

 - We calculate differently.
-So how we calculate the results may differ slightly (what users or apps we included) to what Flurry used.
+So how we calculate the results may differ slightly (what users or apps we included) from what Flurry used.